-If your Matrox graphics card has a second monitor connector, you can also use these features:
+If your Matrox graphics card has a second monitor connector you can also use these features:

 - DualHead Clone View a copy of your main display on your secondary display.
-Each display can use different monitor settings (refresh rates). - DualHead Zoom Use your secondary display to view a zoomed-in portion of your main display.
+Each display can use different monitor settings (refresh rates). - DualHead Zoom Use your secondary display to view a zoomed-in portion of your main display. - DualHead DVDMax Play digital video in a window on your main display and, at the same time, view that video full-screen on your secondary display.